 But as a self-employed, the sky is the limit.
-You can work for as many projects and companies as you wish, and you can also find suitable work from anywhere in the globe.
+You can work for as many projects and companies as you wish and find suitable work from anywhere in the globe.

 The hiring process is often fast, so you can begin working quickly in your new freelance occupation.

 Many also do freelancing work to supplement traditional jobs.
-The diversification undoubtedly reduces risk and even helps to make extra cash.
+Diversification undoubtedly reduces risk and even helps to make extra cash.

 Today, professionals are not concerned with job security.
-They are actively looking to work with many companies because the market offers infinite chances.
+They actively seek to work with many companies because the market offers infinite chances.